stackhpc/stackhpc-release-train/docs/index.md

 ## Automation & Continuous Integration (CI)

 Automation and CI are key aspects of the release train.
-The additional control provided by the release train comes at a cost in maintainence and complexity, which must be offset via automation and CI.
+The additional control provided by the release train comes at a cost in maintenance and complexity, which must be offset via automation and CI.
-In general, Ansible is used for automation, and Github Actions provide CI.
+In general, Ansible is used for automation, and GitHub Actions provide CI.